 Others, such as education, only affect England.
 This is because Scotland, Wales and Northern Ireland make their own decisions.

 Scotland has income tax-raising powers, which means its rates differ from the rest of the UK.
-Its Budget is delivered on 28 January.
+The Scottish government will publish its Budget on 9 December.